 |Water||Water when soil is dry to 2″ depth|

 |Pests & Diseases||Aphids, spider mites, black scale.
 Also leaf spot & root rot.|

 Its names are many: Sampaguita in the Phillippines, Pikake in Hawaii, Mogra in India, Melati Putih in Indonesia.
 But the Arabian jasmine’s charm goes far beyond its waxy, tiny white flowers.
 Without support, it grows as a mounding and trailing shrub.
 But with a little help, it can also twine to form a shrubby, upward-growing vine.

 Evergreen, these tropical plants are lush and full.
 Some, such as the rare ‘Arabian Nights’ cultivar, unleash their fragrance only at night.
 Others spread their sweet aroma throughout the yard constantly.

 The stems of the plant are downy and hold large, oval leaves that can reach three inches in length.
-Flowers develop in cymes or clusters of 3-12 small blooms.
+Jasmine flowers develop in cymes or clusters of 3-12 small blooms.
 Each flower is about an inch across and waxy in appearance.
-While white when new, these lovely fragrant flowers turn light pink as they mature, then yellowish-brown when they wane.
+While white when new, these lovely strongly-scented flowers turn light pink as they mature, then yellowish-brown when they wane.

 In their native tropical Asian environment, a stem can grow to as much as 25′ long.
 When naturalized in a garden setting, they tend to 3′ -10′ lengths depending on whether it’s grown as a shrub or vine.